The gist: Stiffer penalties to curb SIM card misuse, GST law amended

 The list will include the 18 regulatory fees that were wrongly collected by the Government, which it had apologised for in February.

-MOF and the Inland Revenue Authority of Singapore will also work closely with agencies to assess their fees, instead of letting them decide themselves.
+The Ministry of Finance (MOF) and the Inland Revenue Authority of Singapore will also work closely with agencies to assess their fees, instead of leaving it to them to decide.

 Why it matters:

-The move clarifies the rules around when goods and services tax (GST) should be charged for government services.
+The move clarifies the rules around when GST should be charged for government services.

-As a result of the misclassification, GST was collected when people and businesses paid fees for these services, which include applying to operate a food processing company, registering a Lasting Power of Attorney, or to rent out an HDB flat or bedroom.
+As a result of misclassification, GST was collected when people and businesses paid fees for these services, which include applying to operate a food processing company, registering a lasting power of attorney, and renting out an HDB flat or bedroom.

-The mistake was first discovered in an internal review by the Ministry of Finance (MOF) in November 2023.
-MOF concluded the review in January 2024.
+The mistake was first discovered in an internal review by MOF in November 2023.
+The ministry concluded the review in January 2024.

 READ MORE HERE: List of non-taxable govt services to be published after $7.5m in GST wrongly collected